Anandh78/ratistics/README.md

 complex data types without excessive data copying.
 I've followed the same block idiom as much as possible to make the library as consistent.

-### But With Objects

-To better support multiple and repeated calculations against a single data set (and to better support the object-oriented among us) a series of read-only, (mostly) memoized objects is included.
-Simply create the object by passing the data set to the constructor then call its calculation functions.

 ### Pure Ruby